 Restoring the Pagoda

 We have carried out essential repairs to the structure and the stone platform of the Pagoda and have re-painted it in its original colour scheme.

 Many visitors will be familiar with the bright blue and red scheme colour scheme that dates from the 1980s, but after much research we decided to restore the Pagoda back to it's original design.
 Research and early paint samples revealed that the original scheme was green with intricate gold patterns.

 The design is very detailed and all of it has been applied freehand by a specialist historic decorator.
 As well as restoring the gold patterns, they have employed the same ‘tricks’ used in the original design to make the structure look more elaborate.
 For example, by using different shades of green, they have been able to make the column surface look fluted rather than flat.

 From Paris to Cliveden

-Thanks to everyone who bought a raffle ticket, helping us to fund this restoration project.
+Thanks to everyone who bought a raffle ticket in recent years which has helped us to fund the restoration work.